This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The next factor is the species you are growing; there are two main groups of Air Plants; Xeric Tillandsias and Mesic Tillandsias.
 Xeric varieties are slow growers compared to the Mesic ones, and this also means the Xeric plants will last longer because it takes them more time to reach maturity.

 These groups are created based on the natural habitat of the Air Plants.
-The leaf texture also varies for both of them; Mesic Air plants have fuzzy leaves with lots of trichomes, whereas the Xeric Air plants have smoother leaves.
+The leaf texture also varies; Mesic Air plants have fuzzy leaves with many trichomes, whereas Xeric Air plants have smoother ones.

 Xeric Tillandsias | Mesic Tillandsias |